DK27ss/DK27/README.md

 # Hello world! 👋

-I'm a passionate Cybersecurity student at Ecole 2600, motivated by a curiosity for Red Team and APT I have a love for digital espionage.
-My path consists of immersing myself in the world of Cybersecurity, exploring new ideas that push technology and sharing my knowledge with the community.
+I'm a passionate Cybersecurity student at Ecole 2600, motivated by a curiosity for Red Team and APT, I've been building a love for digital espionage and 0click for several years.
+My goal is to learn more in the world of signals intelligence (ROEM), to explore new ideas that push the technology further and to share my knowledge with the community.

 ![Star Stats](https://github-readme-stats.vercel.app/api?username=DK27ss&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)